A business-minded approach to intellectual property litigation

 Diverse trial and appellate expertise for a broad range of clients

-His practice includes finding and working with technical and financial experts; preparing and arguing various motions; as well as preparing and presenting evidence, witnesses and submissions at trial before the Federal Court and Quebec Superior Court.
-Jean-Sébastien also has significant experience in the conduct of appeals before the Federal Court of Appeal.
+His practice includes finding and working with technical and financial experts; preparing and arguing various motions; as well as preparing and presenting evidence, witnesses and submissions at trial before the Federal Court and Superior Court of Québec.
+Jean-Sébastien also has significant experience in the conduct of appeals before the Federal Court of Appeal and Court of Appeal of Québec.

-His client activities involve small to large Canadian and foreign corporations in different fields such as dental prosthetics (Nobel Biocare), tobacco (Imperial Tobacco Canada), hockey equipment and apparel (Bauer Hockey), transport (Camso) and steel (Lainco).
+His client activities involve small to large Canadian and foreign corporations in different fields such as media (Québecor, Rogers Media, Bell Media), advanced materials (Tekna), tobacco (Imperial Tobacco Canada), hockey equipment and apparel (Bauer Hockey), transport (Canadian National Railway, Air Canada) and construction (Lainco).

 Jean-Sébastien's technical background is in computer science.
 He completed a three-year CEGEP program as first in his class and subsequently worked as a quality assurance analyst in a software engineering firm before pursuing legal studies.
 In 2008, Jean-Sébastien completed introductory courses in Chinese law at the China University of Political Science and Law in Beijing.

 He received numerous awards and accolades from the Université de Montréal during the course of his legal studies.
-In his final year of law school, Jean-Sébastien acted as a research assistant to a Justice of the Quebec Court of Appeal.
+In his final year of law school, Jean-Sébastien acted as a research assistant to a Justice of the Court of Appeal of Québec.

 He was awarded a First-Class grade from the University of Cambridge for his Master of Law thesis, which focused on the notion of trademark use and addressed the issue of invisible use of trademarks in meta tags and keyword advertising, as well as the subliminal use of trademarks in new marketing techniques.